 The analysis in this briefing has a number of limitations.
 Sample sizes and limitations in survey data (as explained in the Understanding the Evidence section above) mean that it is not always possible to identify statistically significant differences between migrants’ settlement patterns in different parts of the UK.

 Second, the data do not show whether the migrant has always lived in their current region of residence since arrival.
 Therefore, one cannot tell whether the current region of residence of a migrant is the same as their region of destination or how long they lived in a region before moving to another one.
 This makes it difficult to construct a full picture of the dynamics of migrants’ internal migration within the UK.

-- Weeks, Amber, Andy Fallows, Peter Broad, Salah Merad and Karl Ashworth.
+- Weeks, A., A. Fallows, P. Broad, S. Merad & K. Ashworth.
 No date.
 Non-response Weights for the UK Labour Force Survey?
 Results from the Census Non-response Link Study.
-Office of National Statistics
+ONS.